eliasdejong/viperlith/docs/ARCHITECTURE.md

 To give an idea for the sequence of events:
 1. The client connects for the first time, requesting the stream via `/updates`
 2. The server responds with the `text/event-stream` response type, and `Connection: Keep-Alive`, meaning the connection stays open
-3. The server continuously "pushes" an update of the screen over the SSE stream, anytime a resource on the server changes
+3. The server continuously "pushes" an update of the screen over the SSE stream, anytime a resource on the server changes, necessitating a re-render
-4. During this time, the client may be able to interact with the server via buttons etc. These send regular POST requests.
+4. During this time, the client may be able to interact with the server via buttons etc. These send regular short-lived POST requests.

-Notice that the page content is always delivered over the SSE stream that is kept open.
+Notice that the page content is always delivered over the single SSE stream that is kept open.
 The POST endpoints such as `/button-click` usually respond with a `204: no content`.